jlpteaching/comparch/modules/gem5/_posts/2000-02-01-assignment1.md

 2. Additionally, separate from the above archive, create a file named report.pdf that contains a short report with your observations and conclusions from the experiment, including answers to the above questions.

-3. Submit your archive and report on Canvas.
+3. Submit your archive and report on Gradescope.

 ## Grading